How to Get a Business Loan

 3. Metro Bank

-You may tailor the conditions to your company's specifications, allowing you to centralise all operations.
-You may go into any of their several UK locations and speak with a real person.
+As well as online access, you can also go into any of their several UK locations and speak with a real person.

 Their interest rates are market-sensitive and might be anything from 9% to 12%.
 If you need money to pay bills or expand your company, you may apply for a loan of up to £25,000.